rollmeister/bitcoinle-core-armv8/README.md

 # Bitcoin Core (e.g. for use as a Metronome) optimised fork
 Binary downloads available for aarch64/Ubuntu 16.04
 https://github.com/rollmeister/bitcoin-armv8

-During solo minig, when the bitcoinle-miner receives a beat from the Metronome it mines for up to 45 seconds, unless it finds a valid block before.
-Previously the miner stopped as soon it detected a block was already mined by someone else, however this had a bug that caused a segfault and so a fixed mining period was set as a work around.
-This is still alpha software.

 There is a slow memory leak in the software so restarting say using a cron job once a week is recommended.